MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/powerapps-custom-visual.md

 - The PowerApps custom visual can't filter the data or send any data back to the report.
 - You'll need to share the PowerApps app separately from your report.
 Learn about [sharing apps in PowerApps](share-app.md).
 - These technologies don't support the PowerApps custom visual: Power BI Report Server, the mobile app for Power BI, and Internet Explorer.
-- If you use PowerBIIntegration.Refresh() function, you must use a source that supports [DirectQuery](https://docs.microsoft.com/en-us/power-bi/desktop-directquery-data-sources) and the data connection must be created using a DirectQuery method.
+- If you use PowerBIIntegration.Refresh() function, you must use a source that supports [DirectQuery](https://docs.microsoft.com/en-us/power-bi/desktop-directquery-data-sources) and the data connection must be created using DirectQuery method.

 ## Next steps